Agents

 - Review financial transactions and categorize them by expense type

-But agents don't just analyze - they can also act on their findings by sending alerts, updating systems, or triggering workflows.
+But agents don't just analyze - they can act on their findings by sending alerts, updating systems, or triggering workflows.

 How Agents Work